 - Download Adapter Tools Archive

 - Selecting a Staging Server

 - Creating the Staging Database Tables

-- Configuring HP Universal Discovery System
+- Configuring HPE Universal Discovery System

 - Installing and Configuring the Staging Tool

 For on premises implementations, the adapter XML files are included as a part of the FlexNet Manager Suite installation.
-You need to download the staging tool, the configuration file, and the staging schema for this tool from https://flexerasoftware.flexnetoperations.com.
-You also require this download for cloud implementations of FlexNet Manager Suite.
-You do not need to make any changes to your central application server, but additional components are required in the download.
+You need to download the staging tool, the configuration file, and the staging schema for this tool from https://flexerasoftware.flexnetoperations.com, or from the Flexera Software Customer Community.

 You need credentials supplied by Flexera Software to access this download.
-Details of the download are included in Creating the Staging Database Tables on page 133.
+Details of the download are included in Download Adapter Tools Archive on page 133.

-- The HPUD adapter suits FlexNet Manager Suite releases 2015 and later for on premises delivery. - The build number for this adapter is 10.3.0.12006 (or higher).
+- The HPE-UD adapter suits FlexNet Manager Suite releases 2015 and later for on premises delivery. - The build number for this adapter is 10.3.0.12006 (or higher).
 You can identify this number by right-clicking the HPuCMDBStage.exe file in Windows Explorer, selecting Properties, and looking at the Details tab.